 When the Serengeti puts on a wildlife display, have your camera ready because you will capture images unlike any other.

 The best times for an African photo safari here is during the wildebeest migration and particularly the wildebeest birthing season in January/February every year.

 When there is an abundance of grazers such as during the migration (1.5 million wildebeest) and the birthing season (approximately 8000 new wildebeest calves a day) the predators also increase in activity and visibility so you will get some great shots of lion, leopard, cheetah and hyena to name but a few.

 The terrain is also perfect for photography being mostly flat and devoid of dense undergrowth and because of the wide open spaces you also have a measure of photographic privacy.

-The Mara comes in at number three for an African photo safari only because of the fact that it is pretty much overrun with safari tourists and you will often find half a dozen vehicles jostling for the best position at a big cat sighting.
+The Mara comes in at number four for an African photo safari only because of the fact that it's pretty much overrun with safari tourists and you will often find half a dozen vehicles jostling for the best position at a big cat sighting.

 But there is a reason why so many people visit here and it's because the wildlife sightings potential is excellent (especially lion) and the wide open plains provide glorious un-obscured views which is of like manna from heaven for wildlife photographers.

 There is nothing as frustrating as finally finding a leopard on an African photo safari only to see that when you look through the viewfinder his head is concealed behind a bush or shrub.
 No such problem here.